 The other great giant of the Neoclassical style was German composer Paul Hindemith.
 Hindemith’s early work, including the song cycle Das Marienlieben and a kind of proto-Sweeney Todd Opera about a murderous goldsmith called Cardillac, was very much in the “quack & growl” Modern Classical vein, leading his older colleague Richard Strauss to ask him, “Why do you have to write this way?
 You have talent!”
 Hindemith’s response to this was “You make your music and I’ll make mine,” which most people today like to treat as some kind of brilliant zinger.
-But Hindemith would change his style radically by the time he reached full artistic maturity, adopting a new idiom hearkening back to the days of Bach and Haydn…and unlike Prokofiev or Shostakovich, he would do so entirely of his own free will.
+But Hindemith would change his style radically by the time he reached full artistic maturity, adopting a new idiom hearkening back to the days of Bach and Haydn…and unlike some other composers we’ll be discussing, he would do so entirely of his own free will.

 Hindemith’s magnum opus was an epic Operatic drama about idealistic rebellion against tyranny called Mathis de Maler.
 The latter work was clearly intended as a response to the rise of the Nazi regime, and given that Hindemith was still living in Germany at the time, the Nazi government took it about as well as you’d expect.
 Fortunately, the composer was able to flee the country shortly thereafter.
 After settling in America, he would also write a perfectly lovely Oratorio called When Lilacs Last in the Dooryard Bloom’d, a setting of the Walt Whitman poem of the same name.

 Prokofiev and Shostakovich, two of Stravinsky’s direct successors in Russia, also did some highly notable work in the theater.
 Prokofiev composed two operas, a quirky symbolic fairy tale called The Love for Three Oranges reminiscent of Rimsky-Korsakov’s Operatic efforts and an impressive if not entirely successful operatic version of War and Peace in the tradition of the Glinka and Mussorgsky operas.
-However, his most important works for the theater were his two extremely famous compositions for ballet, the iconic children’s theater piece Peter and the Wolf and his ballet version of Romeo and Juliet, which ranks with Gounod’s Opera, Tchaikovsky’s famous Tone Poem, and Leonard Bernstein’s musical West Side Story as one of the most beloved musical adaptations of Shakespeare’s play.
+However, his most important works for the theater were his extremely famous compositions for ballet, especially the iconic children’s theater piece Peter and the Wolf and his ballet versions of Romeo and Juliet and Cinderella.

 Shostakovich, meanwhile, composed two satires at least partly aimed at the Soviet government, an Opera called The Nose and a ballet called The Golden Age, as well as a harsh Modernist opera called Lady Macbeth of Mtensk.
 Just writing the governmental satires was courageous to the point of foolhardiness in the Soviet political environment, but it was the latter work that actually got him called on the carpet by the Stalin regime for being too intellectual and avant-garde for that oppressive system’s comfort.
 While I admit that Lady Macbeth of Mtensk is not on the same level of quality as Shostakovich’s famous symphonies, it still has considerable merit (note that it was a huge popular hit in Russia before Stalin intervened).
-And while I will acknowledge that Shostakovich did not cease making good music after being forced by the government to change his style, and indeed that his last major work for the theater, the Oratorio Song of the Forests (later adapted into instrumental form as his Tenth Symphony) is probably the best thing he ever wrote, the actions of the Soviet government in this instance still stands as one of the greatest injustices in music history.
+And while I will acknowledge that Shostakovich did not cease making good music after being forced by the government to change his style, and indeed that his last major work for the theater, the Oratorio Song of the Forests, is the most breathtakingly beautiful score he ever wrote for a theatre piece, the actions of the Soviet government in this instance still stands as one of the greatest injustices in music history.
 Indeed, it illustrates a clear and present danger that is inherent every time politics encroaches on the arts (a much more recent example being the closing of Natasha, Pierre and the Great Comet of 1812 due to ridiculous political correctness concerns), and it serves as a reminder of the slippery slope of letting political and social pressures overpower the free expression on which art is entirely reliant.

 Debussy’s de facto successor, Maurice Ravel, also had an affinity for non-traditional theater works.
 Ravel always denied being influenced by Debussy, largely because he resented the implication that he was merely an imitator of some other composer.
 Most people today view him more as a successor who picked up where Debussy left off, but the influence was definitely there, whether he chose to acknowledge it or not.

 That’s not to say that Ravel was in any way derivative: indeed, he was one of the most unique and innovative composers for the theater in music history.
 Most of his innovations were never really picked up by anyone else, but that just serves to cement his one-of-a-kind status.
-He would write two Operas (including the charmingly whimsical and extremely creative L’enfant et les Sortilèges), but is generally better known for three extremely famous compositions for ballet…the almost bizarrely structured Bolero, the bittersweet, nostalgic La Valse, and the wildly ribald Daphnis and Chloe (the latter of which caused almost as much controversy as Afternoon of a Faun, given that it climaxed with an onstage representation of an orgy).
+He would write two Operas, but is generally better known for three extremely famous compositions for ballet…the almost bizarrely structured Bolero, the bittersweet, nostalgic La Valse, and the wildly ribald Daphnis and Chloe (the latter of which caused almost as much controversy as Afternoon of a Faun, given that it climaxed with an onstage representation of an orgy).
 Of these works, only Daphnis is performed much as an actual ballet these days, but the other two are extremely popular as concert pieces, with the Bolero, a unique exercise in orchestral color with only minimal melody and rhythm, having become Ravel’s most famous and recognizable composition.

-The only other Modernist Opera that remains a major part of the repertoire today is Bluebeard’s Castle, a bone-chilling psychological horror piece by Hungarian composer Bela Bartok.
+Perhaps the most popular Modernist Opera that remains a major part of the repertoire today is Bluebeard’s Castle, a bone-chilling psychological horror piece by Hungarian composer Bela Bartok.
 Bartok was probably the scariest composer in all of Classical music, the musical equivalent of Edgar Allan Poe or H.P.
 Lovecraft, and his two major works for the theater, Bluebeard’s Castle and the ballet The Miraculous Mandarin, are two of the most terrifying horror pieces ever written, musical or otherwise.
-The latter even seems to have had a major influence on the jarring ‘scare chords’ used in Bernard Herrmann’s instrumental score for Alfred Hitchcock’s film Psycho.
+The latter even seems to have had a major influence on the jarring ‘scare chords’ used in Bernard Herrmann’s groundbreaking instrumental score for Alfred Hitchcock’s film Psycho.

 Also coming out of the Eastern European music scene was Moldovian composer Leos Janacek, who was marginally softer than most of the above-mentioned Modernist composers, albeit still harsher than most composers of the Romantic era.
 In some sense he could be described as a Czech Mussorgsky: while he favored more intimate subjects for his Operas than Mussorgsky’s vast national panoramas, he too wrote in a distinctive style modeled on the speech patterns of his own native people.
 He also had a proclivity for extremely esoteric subject matter even by Modern Opera standards, including a bittersweet animal fable (The Cunning Little Vixen) and an adaptation of a Dostoevsky novel set in a Siberian prison camp (In the House of the Dead).

 Less successful in the field of musical drama were the Twelve-Tone composers like Arnold Schoenberg or his protégé Alban Berg.
 This style grew out of Atonal music (music that is in no specific key), which in itself can work well in an Opera (such as Berg’s Wozzeck, which is Atonal but not Twelve-Tone) because it sounds extremely dramatic in a nightmarish sort of way.
+Indeed, Wozzeck was so compelling and groundbreaking that it launched a whole school of Expressionist Operas that was later to give us such works as Kurt Weill and Bertolt Brecht’s Threepenny Opera.
 However, full-fledged Twelve-Tone, which is dictated by a set of mathematical rules, tends to get in the way of effective dramatic writing.
 Theater music has to be dictated by the needs of the drama, not a mathematical formula, so Twelve-Tone operas tend to come off as stilted and dramatically tone-deaf, as seen in Schoenberg’s Moses und Aron or Berg’s Lulu.